-Investing is one of the smartest financial decisions you can make.
+Investing can be one of the smartest financial decisions you can make.
 But a lot of investors start without knowing what they’re working toward—and that’s, well, less smart.
-When you don’t know why you’re building a financial portfolio, it’s a lot harder to know things like:
+When you don’t know why you’re building a financial portfolio, it’s a lot harder to know how to structure your investments.

 Instead, start with why.
 What do you want to be able to spend money on in the future?
 When are you going to use that money?
 These aren’t just stocks and bonds.
 Your investment is a future downpayment on a house.
 Your dream car.
 Retirement.
 College.
 Real things and experiences you want to be able to afford.

-Having a goal takes the guesswork out of investing.
+Having a goal can help take the guesswork out of investing.
 You can calculate exactly how much you need to invest based on the range of potential outcomes.
 It’s also easier to decide where to put your investments.
 Retiring in 40 years?
-Take more risk and put more in stocks.
+You might consider taking on more risk and allocating more in stocks.
 Hitting your goal next year?
 Play it safe.

 When you know how much you need to invest, break it into monthly chunks and automate your deposits.
 With recurring deposits, you're basically “paying yourself first” before worrying about other expenses.
 That way, you won’t talk yourself into skipping a month.
 (Which turns into two months, then three, and—oops, it’s been a year.)

-When you invest, you’ll have short-term losses here and there.
+When you invest, you’ll likely have short-term losses here and there.
 It’s inevitable.
-And most times, it’s a mistake to make adjustments when your portfolio loses value.
+And most times, it can be a mistake to make adjustments when your portfolio loses value.
 You can’t predict tomorrow’s performance based on yesterday’s.

 Even during the last ten years of steady growth, investors had to endure short-term losses at some point every year.
 Given enough time, the market trends upwards.
 And investments that perform poorly one day can easily make up for it the next.

-But that’s not what most people think about when they see their portfolio lose 15% of its value.
-They panic.
+But that’s not what people tend to think about when they see their portfolio lose 15% of its value.
+They can panic.
 They make sweeping changes, reinvesting in funds and stocks that had short-term gains.
-And those big emotional decisions often do more harm than good.
+And those big emotional decisions can do more harm than good.

 Investing is about long-term gains.
-Short-term losses are simply part of the process.
-Don’t panic every time there’s a loss, and you’ll likely see bigger long-term gains.
+Short-term losses are simply part of the process, so don’t panic every time there’s a loss.

 You don’t have to live frugally to be a successful investor.
 It helps, but the bigger issue is making sure that as your income increases, you stay in control of your lifestyle and spending.
 Most people see small pay increases over the course of their lives.
 3% here.
 8% there.
 When your regular spending increases with your income, it’s known as “lifestyle creep.”
 It can easily get in the way of saving enough to achieve your goals.